Genomics-HSE/VGsim/docs/source/Tutorials and examples.rst

 	simulator.set_migration_rate(2/365/2, source=0, target=2)
 	simulator.set_migration_rate(2/365/2, source=1, target=2)

-Let’s run the simulation for some more iterations.
+Let’s run the simulation for some more iterations #TODO (but using the tau-leaping algorithm instead of direct).

 .. code-block:: python

-	simulator.simulate(10000000)
+	simulator.simulate(1000, method='tau')

 Visualizing epidemiological trajectories
 ----------------------------------------